tusharf5/tusharsharma.dev/content/posts/2022-06-03/index.md

   - type safe
   - typescript retry
   - design pattern
-excerpt: "Make any functional call retryable using this fully type safe utility retry function."
+excerpt: "A fully type-safe utility function to retry the function execution on failure."
 ---

 “Everything fails, all the time” - Werner Vogels, Amazon CTO